Expand Your Use of Google Classroom

 I have created this handy infographic with 20 New Ways to Use Google Classroom that goes beyond just the idea of using it for our everyday classrooms.
 I have also included details for each of the twenty ways in this blog post.
 Keep reading!
 I hope this will inspire you to think of other new ways to use Google Classroom.

-I want you to understand how using Google Classroom outside of your G Suite domain works.
-It’s not a perfect system, but keep in mind that it was designed to protect students and your G Suite for Education accounts.
-Google opened up Google Classroom to even more learners, which gave users with personal Google accounts the ability to join or create classes within Google Classroom.
-BUT (and this is a big but), it all depends on the settings in your domain and what your school allows you to do with your G Suite for Education account.
+I want you to understand how using Google Classroom outside of your Google Workspace domain works.
+It’s not a perfect system, but keep in mind that it was designed to protect students and your Google accounts.

 20 NEW Ways to Use Google Classroom